Last Updated on: 27th September 2023, 08:47 am

 Shredded Coconut

-Shredded coconut is grated pieces of coconut in long strands.
-They’re dried out but retain more moisture than desiccated coconut.
-A standard cup of shredded coconut contains 4 grams of dietary fiber.
+Shredded coconut comprises grated pieces of coconut in long strands.
+Although dried out, it retains more moisture than desiccated coconut.
+A standard cup of shredded coconut contains 4 grams of fiber.

 Desiccated Coconut